mrtazz/unwiredcouch.com/content/posts/2023-01-02-pedestrian-programmer.md

 disposable codespaces).
 Even with browsers I don’t really use any extensions or anything and change them without even thinking about it.
 I had some work specific configuration in Safari break a while ago.
-And instead of spending ages debugging it, I just switched to Firefox and moved on with my work.</p>
+And instead of spending ages debugging it, I just switched to Firefox and moved on with my work.

-<p>And that is more or less the pretty barebones setup I use to write code and
-which I describe as a &ldquo;pedestrian programmer&rdquo; programmer style when I get asked about it.</p>
+And that is more or less the pretty barebones setup I use to write code and which I describe as a "pedestrian programmer" programmer style when I get asked about it.

-<h2 id="programming">Programming</h2>
+## Programming
-<p>But this notion doesn’t stop at the setup for me.
+But this notion doesn’t stop at the setup for me.
 It’s also how I write code.
-As I’ve mostly worked in infrastructure engineering over the last decade (even though I&rsquo;ve switched to a product platform team at the beginning of 2022), I’ve had to jump between many different languages in the same day.
+As I’ve mostly worked in infrastructure engineering over the last decade (even though I've switched to a product platform team at the beginning of 2022), I’ve had to jump between many different languages in the same day.
 It’s usually some mix of ruby, python, shell, golang, javascript, PHP, and various config formats.
 And I use that same setup for all of it.
 Furthermore, I also write very similar code in all of these languages.
-I’ve mostly come to utilize the common denominator of syntax and code structure to implement things regardless of language (they are all C-style languages anyways so they aren&rsquo;t vastly different).
+I’ve mostly come to utilize the common denominator of syntax and code structure to implement things regardless of language (they are all C-style languages anyways so they aren't vastly different).
 And only really start using language specific constructs where needed.
 So my python classes look like my ruby classes, look like my PHP classes.
 If I can help it I don’t use concepts like python’s decorators, or